vmware/terraform-provider-avi/website/docs/r/avi_upgradestatusinfo.html.markdown

 * `seg_status` - (Optional) Detailed segroup status.
 Field introduced in 18.2.6.
 * `start_time` - (Optional) Start time of upgrade operation.
 Field introduced in 18.2.6.
 * `state` - (Optional) Current status of the upgrade operation.
 Field introduced in 18.2.6.
+* `statediff_ref` - (Optional) Record of pre/post snapshot captured for current upgrade operation.
+It is a reference to an object of type statediffoperation.
+Field introduced in 21.1.3.
 * `system` - (Optional) Flag is set only in the cluster if the upgrade is initiated as a system-upgrade.
 Field introduced in 18.2.6.
 * `tasks_completed` - (Optional) Completed set of tasks in the upgrade operation.
 Field introduced in 18.2.6.
 * `tenant_ref` - (Optional) Tenant that this object belongs to.
 It is a reference to an object of type tenant.
 Field introduced in 18.2.6.